AndersDeath/diary2/000-current.md

 # 04 Octobaer - Monday - Istanbul - 5 day of immigration

 Today i had a full day of meetings. because of it I didn't have enough time for working on mmy perosnal projects.
 After that I went to restaraunt with Ksusha which was on roof in the hostorical center of Istanbul.
 By the way, today is 5th day of immigration.
+Also I had an interview with Iranian guy who wants to be a part of Drsmile.